MatthieuMordrel/productivity-app/README.md

 - Add a way to drag and drop the task in the timeline
 - Add a way to remove tasks from the task list
 - Add the total hours worked expected to be worked during the day

+When we'll add interactivity:

+- Add a way to click on a task in the timeline and edit it
+- Add a way to click on a task in the timeline and remove it
+- Allow for the possibility to click and press suppr button to remove task
+- Ensure that moving breaks on the timeline move them in the settings
+- Add the posbility to rename breaks
+- Ensure the task on the timeline and task list are synced, from one way to task list to timeline